Law Enforcement Exploring: Academy

-A majority of Explorer Training, including Academies are instructed by post advisers.
+Post advisers instruct a majority of the Explorer Training, including Academies.

 Activities

 Public events

-Public services are a chance for the Explorers to get out in public and interact with the community.
-Events range from crowd control at parades, to providing security and uniformed presence at events like fairs and sporting events, and directing traffic during mass traffic floods; such as those following sporting and other civic events.
+Public services offer Explorers the opportunity to engage with the community in a public setting.
+Events range from crowd control at parades, to providing security and uniformed presence at events like fairs and sporting events, and directing traffic during mass traffic floods, such as those following sporting and other civic events.

 Conferences and competition

 Every other year, Learning for Life hosts a National Law Enforcement Explorer Conference, which includes role-playing scenarios that law enforcement officers regularly encounter, seminars, and networking opportunities.

 Depending on the regional structure, explorers may compete several times annually.
-They perform the skills they have learned (such as traffic stops, building searches, marksmanship, arrests, etc.) usually in the form of scenarios.
-They are graded by judges against fellow explorers from the region, country, and sometimes world.
+They perform the skills they have learned (such as traffic stops, building searches, marksmanship, and arrests) in the form of scenarios.
+They are graded by judges against fellow explorers from the region, country, and sometimes the world.

 Awards and recognition

-Explorers are eligible for awards and scholarships offered through Learning for Life, and through local and regional Explorer organizations.
+Explorers are eligible for awards and scholarships offered through Learning for Life, as well as local and regional Explorer organizations.

 Criticism

 Sexual abuse

-Since the mid-1970s, there have been over 100 reported cases of police officers raping Explorers, the vast majority of whom were underage.
+Since the mid-1970s, there have been over 190 reported cases of police officers grooming, sexually abusing, or engaging in inappropriate behavior with Explorers, the vast majority of whom were underage girls.
 Such incidents have occurred in at least 66 police departments.

+Investigation by the Marshall Project has revealed that lack of oversight is common in the program, and that in many cases, armed police officers are allowed to be alone with teenagers.
 Learning for Life has created a set of rules governing the Explorer program, which includes a non-fraternization policy between officers (or "adult leaders") and Explorers.
 However, it leaves oversight to individual departments.
 There are no reported cases of Learning for Life revoking a police department's ability to operate an Explorer program over failed oversight leading to one or several incidents of sexual abuse.

+The Boy Scouts of America hired Michael Johnson, a former detective, as the national director of youth protection in 2010.
+He became alarmed by the sexual abuse taking place in the Explorers program, and stated that, "[mentors] have these Explorers with them riding around at night and the officers do a nonexistent-to-poor job of maintaining clear boundaries."

+Serial abuse by officers in St. Petersburg, Florida

+In 1996, John Ferraro, a police officer and mentor in the Explorers program, was accused of sexually abusing a 16-year-old girl.
+He died by suicide soon after the allegations surfaced, and in the note he left behind, he wrote, "I'm not the only person who's having sex with a minor at the police department...
+They really need to tighten up the rules."
+An outside investigation sparked by the allegations against Ferraro revealed that 11 officers in the departments near St. Petersburg, Florida had sexually abused or raped Explorers in the previous ten years.